-The initial response from Lincolnshire County Council (as Lead Local Flood Authority) has confirmed that their records suggest that the site is at risk of surface water flooding, particularly having regard to the subterranean proposals.
-Furthermore, Anglian Water has suggested that it would be necessary to provide further details to satisfy them regarding the surface water drainage scheme for the development.
-Meanwhile, in terms of foul drainage they are content that there is capacity within the current system to accept the flows from the development.
+Whilst it is noted that the Drainage Board objects to this application, the response from Lincolnshire County Council (as Lead Local Flood Authority) has confirmed that the surface water drainage principles for the site would be acceptable subject to the final design of the scheme to serve the site.
+Furthermore, as part of the Phase 1 application, Anglian Water suggested that it would be necessary to provide further details to satisfy them regarding the surface water drainage scheme for the development.
+Meanwhile, in terms of foul drainage they were content that there is capacity within the current system to accept the flows from the development.
+The comments of Anglian Water in relation to this phase are awaited and if they report any changes in circumstances with regard to the response provided to the first phase, this will be reported to Members on the update sheet.